 Low-Carb Gluten-Free Gingerbread Bread Loaf

 - ½ cup Sukrin Melis or other powdered sweetener

 - 1 tablespoon heavy cream

-Slowly stir in the flour and coffee mixtures, alternatively, and continue stirring until well combined.
+- Slowly stir in the flour mixture and coffee, alternatively, and continue stirring until well combined.

 - Pour batter into prepared bread pan and smooth top.